damianhakert/damianhakert.github.io/source/posts/2016-08-16-trends-in-version-control-land-microservices.html.md

 ## Benefits of microservices

-To use Netflix as an example, the benefits of moving to cloud-based microservices has been undeniable.

-**System-wide stability:** since doing so they have achieved much greater system-wide stability, because API service interruptions are localized, and new services can be built and tested far less intrusively.
+**System-wide stability:** since doing so they have achieved much greater system-wide stability, because API service interruptions are restricted to one service.

-**Faster releases and fixes:** basically, with microservices you can move more quickly because each app can deploy independently of the others.
-Lots of people can contribute simultaneously, which is helpful.
+**Scale teams:** with microservices you can move more quickly because each app can deploy independently of the others.
+Teams can operate independently.
+Since larger team have more overhead (decisions, training) being able to split them up per service increases efficiency.
-And if there’s an error, you can bring just one app down rather than all of them.

-**Scale:** at the same time, with capacity made virtually limitless by existing in the cloud, Netflix has become vastly scalable.
-Microservices architecture can scale much more easily and affordably, because you don’t need to create giant data centers on a regular basis just to accommodate growth.
+**Diverse technology:** because services are independent you can use the best programming language and database for the job.

+**Improved architecture:** splitting up the application in multiple services enforces module boundaries, each applications has its own responsibilities.
+Please note that it only helps with enforcement, in a monolitic application you can also have great module boundaries.

+## Drawbacks

+**Latency:** making function calls between different services instead of in an application slows everything down.

+**Distributed system:** the [first rule of distributed object design](http://martinfowler.com/bliki/FirstLaw.html) is don't distribute your objects.
+Distribud systems are harder to debug, reason about, and do transactions in.

+**Three step rollouts:** if you have a change that affects other services you first have to push a new version of your application, ensure all other services start using that, and then deprecate the old version.
+If it was a single application you would be done in one step.

+**Need to accommodate failure modes:** you can only increase system wide stability if services can deal with other services being down.
+You will have to program this into your application, for example displaying generic recommendations instead of personalized ones.

+**Infrastructure complexity:** microservices increase the mumber of applications you have to deploy, monitor, and throttle.
+You will need to automate everything to make this work.

+**Multiple projects:** every services will be its own project, so you need to set up multiple repositories, CI, CD, and issue trackers.

+## GitLab and microservices

+A major goal for us at GitLab is to make sure you can do everything you need to do within GitLab, with as few external integrations to deal with as possible.
+This way, you don’t have to set up [CI/CD](https://about.gitlab.com/gitlab-ci/), and an issue tracker for each project and spend the time integrating them, they're all already pre-configured to use from one single UI.
+You can [move issues](https://about.gitlab.com/2016/04/20/feature-highlight-move-issues/) between the projects of the different services and aggregate them with [group level milestones](http://docs.gitlab.com/ee/workflow/milestones.html).
+To ensure the the right people have access to each project you can use [LDAP group sync](https://about.gitlab.com/2014/07/10/feature-highlight-ldap-sync/) and the ability to invite teams from other projects.

-## Drawbacks of microservices
+## When are microservices right for your team?

-Like most things, it’s not perfect.
-You have to add new repositories for every microservice application, and as such you end up with a lot of work in terms of setting up new tools and integrating them with each application.
-For every new app you raise your work exponentially, because the number of connections rises exponentially.
-In short, the situation increases the need for one tool from issue to deploy, otherwise you’re going to spend your life doing integrations.
+We think that microservices are great when your team is spending too much time coordinating.
+There is no set number but when you have more than 25 backend developers coordination can become harders.
+For another take on the benefits and drawbacks see [Martin Forler his take on this](http://martinfowler.com/articles/microservice-trade-offs.html).

 ## Who else is using microservice architecture?

 [Uber][uber-eng], [Soundcloud][soundcloud-micro], [Hailo][hailo-micro], [Amazon][amazon-micro], and [Ebay][ebay-micro]
 are a few of the companies that [are using microservices][companies-micro] to deliver their applications.
 Uber gives a really nice narrative of their [move from monolith to microservices][uber-blog] on their blog.

-Clearly microservices architecture has amazing potential, not least because it makes the user experience more efficient.

-We’re very much on board with this trend.
-A major goal for us at GitLab is to make sure you can do everything you need to do within GitLab, with as few external integrations to deal with as possible.
-This way, you don’t have to set up tools for each project and spend the time integrating them, they're all already pre-configured to use from one single UI.

 Watch out for our last post of this series, where we'll go through **Open Source**!